moltyhero/lambda-s3-docker-deploy/SETUP_OIDC.md

 - `YOUR_ACCOUNT_ID` with your AWS account ID
 - `YOUR_GITHUB_USERNAME` with your GitHub username
 - `COLLABORATOR_GITHUB_USERNAME` with your collaborator's username

+**Note:** If you used the AWS wizard in Step 2, you likely don't need to modify the trust policy - it was already configured correctly!

 3. Name the role: `GitHubActionsLambdaDeploy`
 4. Click **Create role**